Baconbits111/28thDocs/Pages/CC/Chapter One.md

 grand_parent: Charlie Company "CoalCracker"
 ---
 ## Infantry Platoon and Squad Organization
 The Infantry Platoon is organized with 3 rifle squads, a weapons squad, and a platoon headquarters.
-The platoon headquarters serves as an interface to any assets available.
+The platoon headquarters serves as an interface to any assets available.The platoon headquarters has 3 permanent members.
-- CCT1
-![CCT1](https://github.com/Baconbits111/28thDocs/blob/main/images/CCT1.png?raw=true)
-The platoon headquarters has 3 permanent members.
 The platoon leader, platoon SGT and platoon RTO.
 Two traditionally attached assets are the platoon medic and platoon FO.
+CCT1
+{: .label .label-blue }
+![CCT1](https://github.com/Baconbits111/28thDocs/blob/main/images/CCT1.png?raw=true)

 ### Responsibilities
 The platoon leader is responsible for leading the platoon and is accountable for all the platoon does or fails to do.
 In conduct with his duties he consults the platoon SGT in all matters involving the platoon.
 During operations the platoon leader.
 Maneuvers squads and fighting elements, synchronizes the effort of the squads as a whole, and request any assets available that can be used to benefit the platoon.
 The platoon sergeant is the senior NCO in the platoon and is second in command.
 They are a tactical expert in infantry platoon and squad operations.
 Their duties include ensuring the platoon is prepared to accomplish their mission, establishes and controls the platoons CCP, and prepares to assume the responsibilities of the platoon leader